UBC-MDS/DSCI_524_group_9/CONTRIBUTING.rst

 ============

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+The chosen workflow strategy is Github Flow.

 You can contribute in many ways: